 A few words about the artist

-Renowned Cypriot soprano Mariza Anastasiades recently received the “Laureate Prize” with the highest score in the category ‘Professional Opera Singers’ at the International Singing Competition Belgrade 2019.
+Renowned Cypriot soprano Mariza Anastasiades received the “Grand Prix” Award at the International Singing Competition Stojan Stojanov-Gančev 2021.
+In 2019 she received the “Laureate Prize” with the highest score in the category ‘Professional Opera Singers’ at the Angel Voice International Singing Competition Belgrade.
+As well as, the 1st Prize at the International Singing Competition organized by the Danube Symphony Orchestra in Budapest 2017.

 Ms Anastasiades studied Classical Singing and Opera in Austria (Conservatory of Vienna) and in Cyprus (M.Mus University of Nicosia), specializing in Italian Bel Canto repertory and vocal technique (MMus, Bmus).